tdex-network/tdex-docs/tdex-daemon.md

 ```sh
 $ tdex open
 ```
-This makes the selected market availale for trading using the BALANCED market strategy
+This makes the selected market available for trading using the BALANCED market strategy

 * Close the market